 Next, our scholars line up silently and we transition them into the cafeteria for lunch.
 Some scholars bring their own lunch and others receive a healthy lunch from the school.
 Once everyone has been served, scholars sit down at the table and begin to eat.
 While I am downstairs on lunch duty, I use this time to build relationships with the scholars.
 I also use this time to teach them important life skills, such as using appropriate manners, table etiquette, and cleaning up after themselves.
 After cleanup, we transition our scholars outside for recess.

 Parent engagement is very important to me, so while my scholars are in instruction, I spend my planning time reaching out to families and updating them on their scholar’s progress and growth.
-I also spend time grading student work, and setting out materials for the next day of instruction so that I am constantly prepared.
+I also spend time grading scholar work and setting out materials for the next day of instruction so that I am constantly prepared.

 During our afternoon meeting, I review our goals with the scholars and we celebrate both the group and individual successes of the day.
 Scholars find out if they have earned a full stamp or half stamp on their behavior chart.
 We then make sure scholars have their DREAMwork folders for the night and silently read DEAR books until it is time for dismissal.
-Some scholars attend Fun World Aftercare and others go to the Boys and Girls Club or YMCA; the rest of the scholars wait to hear their names on the walkie-talkies before walking outside to meet their families.
+Some scholars attend Champions Aftercare downstairs, and others go to the Boys and Girls Club or YMCA; the rest of the scholars wait for their families to pick them up.

 While I do not leave school at the same time everyday, I always make sure everything is ready for the next day before leaving.
 I pack up the class materials that I want to grade each night and take my lesson plans home to review for the next day.
 Doing all of this allows me to stay on schedule with deadlines and be an effective Platinum Teacher every day!

 7:30 am – 7:45 am – Morning Meeting